ampproject/amphtml/extensions/amp-access/amp-access.md

 4. In `amp-subscriptions` content markup is standardized allowing apps and crawlers to easily detect premium content sections.

-Because of standardization of marker, multi provider support and improved viewer support it is recommended that new publisher and paywall provider implementations use `amp-subscriptions`.
+Because of standardization of markup, multi provider support and improved viewer support it is recommended that new publisher and paywall provider implementations use `amp-subscriptions`.